funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-d "$DOMAIN"` | :code:`--domain "$DOMAIN"`
 """""""""""""""""""""""""""""""""""""""""""""""""

-Test one or more domains, separated by spaces.
+Test one or more :term:domains, separated by spaces.

 This argument takes one or more values.

 .. code-block:: console

     $ PyFunceble -d example.org example.net

+A domain is defined as it do NOT start with a :code:`protocol://` and it do not contain a forward slash :code:`/`

+This is a domain: :code:`example.org`

 .. note::
     When this option is used, no output files are generated.